Stefannaeve/microservices-exam/README.md

 #### Persistent data storage
 We use docker volumes for database services to retain data even when the containers are restarted

+### RabbitMQ
+We use RabbitMQ to manage our messaging between services.
+We chose a fanout exchange to broadcast the messages to all the bounded queues.
+This ensures that multiple consumers receive the same message simutaneously.
+For our application, publishers send message payloads to RabbitMQ, which then distrubutes them to the appropiate queues.
+The consumer/listener, retrieve this message payload asynchronously, that allows for efficient scaling as we can add more consumers to handle increased load without affecting publisher

+Operations such as CREATE, ADD and DELETE are processed asynchronously through the queue.
+This decouples services, enhancing the scalability, by not waiting for immediate processing which helps the system to handle scenarios more effectively.
+For example when a user is sending an email, the client queues the message and returns control back to the client immediately, allowing for continuation of other tasks while the email is being sent in the background

+Operations such as GET, PUT and PATCH are synchronous.
+They require immediate responses to ensure data consistency and provide real time feedback to the users.
+For example when retrieving a user profile.
+When a user goes to their profile page, the application sends a GET request to the server to fetch the information.
+This ensures that the profile data is accurately displayed to the user.

 net stop mysql80
 mvn spring-boot:run "-Dspring-boot.run.profiles=docker"